Welcome to the University Counseling Center website!

 Education: Ed.S. & M.S. in Mental Health Counseling, Florida State University

-Theoretical Orientation: Integrative approach including aspects of Solution-Focused, Strengths-Based, Cognitive Behavioral and Family Systems
+Theoretical Orientation: Integrative approach including aspects of Solution-Focused Brief Therapy (SFBT), Strengths-Based, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Internal Family Systems & Eye Movement Desensitization and Reprocessing (EMDR).

 Licensed Clinical Social Worker